Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

-In this section, we propose an online algorithm that can \emph{simultaneously} enjoy problem-dependent dynamic regret bounds scaling with the gradient-variation term $V_T$ and the small-loss term $F_T$.
-We begin with the gradient-variation bound, and then present the small-loss and best-of-both-worlds bounds.
-At the end of this section, we show two concrete examples to illustrate the significance of the obtained problem-dependent bounds.
+Our paper aims to develop online algorithms that can \emph{simultaneously} achieve problem-dependent dynamic regret bounds, scaling with two quantities: the gradient-variation term $V_T$ and the small-loss term $F_T$, as defined in~\eqref{eq:gradient-variation}.
+As we will demonstrate in the next section, the gradient-variation bound is more fundamental than the small-loss bound.
+Consequently, we start by focusing on the gradient-variation dynamic regret in this section.
+In Section~\ref{sec:implications}, we will then present the small-loss bound and the best-of-both-worlds bound (i.e., achieving gradient-variation and small-loss bounds simultaneously) as direct implications.